Downhill Workshop - Learn the Right Way to Run Downhill/Steps with JEFF & LUIS

 • Choose less stack height over more stack height

-The compounds mentioned above are the best we have found for what we face here and smaller cleats are better than big ones.
-We don't get much mud here and many trail shoes are designed for soft ground.
+Smaller cleats are better than big ones.
+We don't get much mud here and many trail shoes are designed for soft ground and have big cleats.
 Best avoid them for racing in Hong Kong.

 However, shoes can't protect you from everything and it is at least as important to think a lot about foot placement